 If you declined an invitation to an event or a party, you should call or send a follow-up email to show your concern even with your absence.
 In a follow-up call, you express your deep regrets about missing the event and say your congratulations on the occasion.

-Email Sample on how to Decline Invitation to an Event
+Email Samples on How to Decline an Invitation by Email

-There are different scenarios where you’d need to decline an invitation to an event.
+Here are different examples of how to reject an invitation.
 Every scenario is unique to each event and individual.
 But here are some samples on how to decline invitations to events.

 Email Sample 1: Decline Invitation to an Event